-Well, fellow Shredderz, listen closely, because this is a lesson that I originally learned through a bit of bitter experience myself.
+Well, fellow Shredderz, listen closely, because this is a lesson that I learned first-hand.
 If you look at the board for sale on eBay, you’ll notice that there is a small “Surfing’s New Image” script beneath the Aipa logo.
 I’ve included a close up here:

 Photos courtesy of the Shred Sledz Signature Collection ™

-Aipa has signed many of his boards, and you can see below for an example of a clearly identifiable Aipa signature, taken from a late 90s thruster he shaped.
+Aipa has signed many of his boards, and you can see below for an example of a clearly identifiable Aipa signature, taken from a late 90s thruster.

 It’s also worth noting that Aipa seems to have shaped some boards, at least back in the 70s, that didn’t have his signatures.
 Here’s an example of Larry Bertlemann with an Aipa (note the “Wave Crest Hawaii” branding beneath Aipa’s name) that doesn’t appear to have a visible signature anywhere on the deck.
 (It also has a pintail instead of the standard swallowtail design, which is an interesting touch.)